taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 4.3 Rationale for Structure of User Interaction System

 The User Interaction system will allow users swap emails once they have matched.
 This system is integral to the BWF application because it allows users to communicate.
-The rationale of only allowing user’s to swap emails will help to distance BWF from legality problems by not letting users communicate on the BWF website.
-This system will be dependent upon the database system to access emails, and the account creation system to add to emails to the database.
+The rationale of only allowing users to exchange emails will help distance BWF from legality problems by not letting users communicate on the BWF website.
+This system will be dependent upon the database system to access emails and the account creation system to add emails to the database.

 #### 4.4 Rationale for Structure of Main Application